A story of love and loss, of isolation and loneliness

 For those who live in multigenerational environments, the whole family may be part of a team caring for an aging parent or grandparent.
 The importance of creating a Living Trust, with a Power of Attorney and a Healthcare Directive, are important legal documents for every family—especially if there’s a dementia diagnosis.
 It’s important to sign legal documents while a person can still demonstrate testamentary capacity.

-Schedule an appointment to create or update your Living Trust: In-person or Zoom
+Schedule an appointment to create your Living Trust: Zoom or in-person!

-We are delighted to be offering in-person appointments again!
-For those who prefer the convenience of Zoom, we can accommodate that as well.
+We’re delighted to be offering in-person appointments again.
+We’re still doing Zoom—can’t beat its efficiency, but sometimes it’s good to have someone help guide you through the process.
 Our Trust package includes a Power of Attorney, an Advance Healthcare Directive and a Pour Over Will.
-Best of all, we guide you through it and we prepare the legal documents.
+We prepare the legal documents.

 We service the entire East Bay and North Bay areas